How to find us

 At the T Junction turn left and continue on this road and over a small bridge.
 As you start to rise, take the next left B4233 signposted Trellech and Chepstow (there is a small white house right on this junction).

 Follow the B4233 for approx 8 miles to Devauden.
 You will know you are on the right road as after about a mile and a half there is a very tight bend and the road rises sharply.

 At Devauden Green take the right hand fork.

 You need the 3rd turning right about half a mile after the Green – the first one is immediately off the Green, the second one is signed Kilgwrrwg.
 A clue to where it is: on passing the Kilgwrrwg turning the hedge is fairly low.
 Just before our turning it is much higher, almost full trees.
 Indicate in good time as this is the first bit of straight road after the village and you may find someone trying to overtake as you are turning!

-Travel down the hill through a small crossroads and White Hart is the first farm on the right.
-You’ll see the White Hart sign at the gate.
+Travel down the hill through a small crossroads and Upper Glyn Farm is the first farm on the right.
+You’ll see the Welsh Marches sign at the gate.